-Table 8 shows the result of the hypotheses.
+Table 6 shows the result of the hypotheses.
 The result of testing path coefficients implies that the trust directly affects awareness to use the e-Samsat services.
 Hence, H1 is accepted.
-The culation shows that trust towards awareness has a significant p-value with a path coefficient of 0,500.
+The calculation shows that trust towards awareness has a significant p-values with the path coefficient of 0,500.
 The result is relevant to the previous research by Bwalya, Du Plessis, and Rensleigh (2014).
 They examined whether consumers (citizens and enterprises) knew the expected advantages of the e-government in the selected Zambia cities.
 In addition to traditional factors of user-friendliness and usefulness, they included additional factors, such as cultures, prices, confidence, and other social dimensions of beliefs.
 Although the acceptance of applications is an essential source of information systems research, few studies examine the history and effects of compulsory product adoption.
-They develop and monitor a mandatory acceptance model for e-government implementation (Rajiani & Ismail, 2019).
+They develop and monitor a mandatory model of acceptance for e-government implementation (Rajian 12 Ismail, 2019).
 The previous research concludes that trust in institutions can increase awareness of the use of e-government technology.

-There is a direct effect of trust on ease of use.
-H7 is accepted.
-The result of trust on ease of use has a significant p-value with a path coefficient of 0,384.
+There is direct effect of trust on ease of use.
+H2 is accepted.
+The result of trust on ease of use has a significant p-values with path coefficient of 0,384.
 Trust has a significant influence on ease of use.
-The e-Samsat users trust the website to be safe and reliable.
-It will make e-Samsat services more comfortable to use.
+The e-Sams 3 users trust the website to be safe and reliable.
+It will make e-Samsat services mot 3 comfortable to use.
 Lallmahomed, Lallmahomed, and Lallmahomed (2017) examined the history of e-government implementation in a small developing country.
 They indicated that expectations of performance, ease of use, and perceived interest were conduct-oriented.
 Technology efficacy shows a clear link to the behavioral purpose and aversion to change.
-This result also shows that trust is inversely linked to behavioral change.
-The website should be improved in terms of functionality and quality, focusing on security and confidentiality.
+This result also show that trust is inversely linked to the behavioral change.
+The website should be improved in terms of functionality and quality with a specific focus on security and confidentiality.
 Hence, the users will use e-Samsat more.

-The trust cannot influence the intention to use e-Samsat significantly.
+The trust cannot influences the intention to use e-Samsat significantly.
 H3 is rejected.
-The calculation shows that the effect of trust on the intention to use has an insignificant p-value of 0,026 (> 0,001) with a path coefficient of 0,134.
-The results show that taxpayers trust e-Samsat because it provides 3 at a security and confidentiality.
+The calculation shows that trust on the intention to use has an insignificant p-values of 0,026 (> 0,001) with path coefficient of 0,134.
+The results show that taxpayers trust e-times a because it provides data security and confidentiality.
 However, their trust does not affect the intention to use the e-Samsat service in reality.
-There is a need for further research on the intention to use without relying on trust but other factors in using the service.
+There is a need for further research on the intention to use without relying on trust but through other factors in using the service.
 The result is not in line with Kurfalı, Arifoğlu, Tokdemir, and Paçin (2017) that taxpayers had trust and rely on information that could be accessed electronically.
 Still, there is a need for other variables to mediate the intention, such as awareness and ease of use.